trane293/nlp-project/segmenter/answer/Experiments/README_RNN_EXPERIMENTS.asa224.md

 `| |||| ||| ||||| ||||||` <br>
 `S BMME BME BMMME BMMMME`

-The labels were converted to categorical vector representation, using the following truth table -
+The labels were converted to categorical vector representation as well, using this truth table -

 ~~~~
       | Integer | Vector